burkova16/Burkova.github.io/_posts/2020-02-28-test-markdown.md

 ### References:

 {: .box-note}
-**Note:** What is a code review?
+**References:** What is a code review?
 GitLab. (n.d.).
 Retrieved March 11, 2023, from https://about.gitlab.com/topics/version-control/what-is-code-review/#:~:text=Code%20reviews%2C%20also%20known%20as,developers%20learn%20the%20source%20code.
 Ghani, U. (2022, February 3).
 5 code review best practices.
 Work Life by Atlassian.
 Retrieved March 11, 2023, from https://www.atlassian.com/blog/add-ons/code-review-best-practices
 Makarychev, K., Volokh, K., & Yermakov, S. (2016).
 Involving end-users in code review.
 In Proceedings of the 10th International Conference on Software Engineering and Applications (pp. 11-16).